Why should we engage in Developmental Biology?

 (4) Developmental Biology is exciting and powerful because it reaches across the different levels of biological complexity and explanation; phenomena at the level of organisms, organs or tissues can ultimately be understood only by tracing them back to events at the level of genes and cells.
 Consequently, Developmental Biology embraces disciplines such as genetics, molecular biology, (stem) cell biology, biochemistry, biophysics as well as evolutionary biology.

-(5) Developmental Biology capitalises on the principle of evolutionary conservation of genes, mechanisms and concepts.
-Thus, it makes use of suitable model organisms, down to experimentally and genetically amenable invertebrates, which provide an efficient and powerful strategy to generate new ideas, concepts and understanding – before validating these in higher organisms including their medical application in humans (LINK).
+(5) Developmental Biology capitalises on the principle of evolutionary conservation of genes, mechanisms and concepts by making informed and strategic uses of suitable model organisms, down to experimentally and genetically amenable invertebrates, which provide an efficient and powerful strategy to generate new ideas, concepts and understanding – eventually validating these in higher organisms including their medical application in humans (LINK).
 This discovery pipeline has been a central driver for the enormous contributions that Developmental Biology has made and continues to make to the biomedical sciences.

 In the sense used here, Physiology comprises disciplines like immunology or functional studies in the field of neurobiology